Tangle Equations, the Jones conjecture, slopes of surfaces in tangle complements, and q-deformed rationals: Framed Tangles and Systems of Equations

-where $J_1, J_2$ are intervals and the end arcs $\p J_1\times I$, $\p J_2\times I$ are horizontal in $D^2\times I$ at hight $1/2$, each containing a different point from among $(NE,1/2), (SE,1/2), (SW,1/2), (NW,1/2)$ in $\p D^2\times I$.
+where $J_1, J_2$ are closed intervals and the end arcs $\p J_1\times I$, $\p J_2\times I$ lie disjointly in $\p D^2=\p (D^2\times \{0\})$ each containing a different point from among $NE, SE, SW, NW$ in $\p D^2$.
 Clearly, every link diagram and tangle diagram defines a framed link or tangle with its framing parallel to the page.
 We require that every framed link and tangle can be represented in that way.
 (Hence, components with a half-twist framing are not allowed).

-For our purposes it will be convenient to consider framed links and tangles up to \underline{balanced isotopy} given by the balanced Reidemeister moves, as in Fig. \ref{f-balancedisotopy}.
+For our purposes it will be convenient to consider framed links and tangles up to \underline{balanced isotopy} given by the balanced Reidemeister moves, presented in Fig. \ref{f-balancedisotopy}.

-Note that this is a somewhat more flexible isotopy than the regular one, which allows second and third Reidemester moves only.
+Note that this is a somewhat more flexible isotopy than the standard isotopy of framed links or tangles.

-A rational tangle with an arbitrary framing is a \underline{framed rational tangle}.
-Given a diagram $D$ of a tangle or a link, we will denote by $D^n$ the framed tangle or diagram obtained from the page framing by adding $|n|$ positive or negative twists, depending on the sign of $n$.
+A \underline{framed rational tangle} is a rational tangle with an arbitrary framing.
+Given a diagram $D$ of a tangle or a link, we will denote by $D^n$ the framed diagram obtained from the page framing of $D$ by adding $|n|$ positive or negative twists, depending on the sign of $n$.
 Note that location of these twists does not matter up to balanced Reidemeister moves.

 Definitions of tangle addition and of numerator and denumerator closures generalize immediately to framed tangles.
-Consequently, systems (\ref{e-tangle2}) can be considered in the context of framed tangles and links as well.
+Consequently, systems (\ref{e-tangle0}) can be considered in the context of framed tangles and links.